hymm/hsubox.design-2/content/posts/looking-back-at-stageless.md

 # Looking Back at Stageless

 [Bevy's 3rd birthday](https://bevyengine.org/news/bevys-third-birthday/) happened recently.
-In the past year I've participated in game jams with Bevy and contributed in various ways.
-But for this post I'd like to put a spotlight on the stageless scheduling rewrite that was finished back in March.
+In the vein of the linked post, I'll take this as an opportunity to reflect.
+In the past year I've had some significant contributions to bevy including finishing [pipelined rendering](https://github.com/bevyengine/bevy/pull/6503), but for this post I'd like to focus in on the year and a half journey of the stageless scheduling rewrite.
 Much of the heavy lifting for it was done by @alice-i-cecile and @maniwani (with honorable mention to @cart), but I'd like to think I contributed significantly by providing ideas, reviewing things, and fixing bugs in the final implementation.
-First and foremost I'd like to thank everyone who I don't mention in this post that contributed ideas and reviews.
-Without you stageless wouldn't have happened.
+From gathering ideas to the implementation pr and numerous follow up PRs, it was quite the project.
+I'd like to take this time to reflect a bit on the work and what went right and what went wrong.

 ## Intro